October 24, 2024

 Aria White Bookmatch (Available in-store)

+Convert the fireplace into a focal point within the living room.
 Mosaic for the fireplace surround is a great way to bring the fireplace into the 21st Century.
 Cutting-edge decorative patterns and designs can elevate the chimney breast and/or the tiled hearth to the level of a work of art.
-Because the area is small, you can be more experimental to create a focal point.

 Make an Appointment